DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical implementation

-We now describe the algorithm used to implement the dynamics of Eq. \eqref{dynamic}, and in particular our simulator of P.P.P..
+where $a_1,a_2,b_1=(b_1^i)_i,(b_2^{ij})_{ij}$ are smooth functions.
+We now describe the algorithm used to implement the dynamics of Eq. \eqref{dynamic}.
 Let us write $ T^{(i)}_1 < T^{(i)}_2 < ... < T^{(i)}_k <...$ the time of the $k$-th event on the $i$-th node, which is either an edge activation, either a gradient update.
-We remind that the spiking times of a specific event corresponds to random variables with independent exponential increments and can thus be generated at the beginning of our simulation.
+We remind that the spiking times of a specific event correspond to random variables with independent exponential increments and can thus be generated at the beginning of our simulation.
 They can also be generated on the fly and locally to stress the locality and asynchronicity of our algorithm.
-Let's write $X_t=(X^{(i)}_t)_i$ and $Y_t=(Y^{(i)}_t)_i$, then on the $i$-th node and at the $k$-th iteration, we integrate the linear Ordinary Differential Equation (ODE) on $[T_{k}^{(i)};T_{k+1}^{(i)}]$:

-in order to define the values right before the spike, for $\mathcal{A}$ the corresponding constant matrix, we thus have:
+We write $X_t=(X^{(i)}_t)_i$ and $Y_t=(Y^{(i)}_t)_i$, then on the $i$-th node, at the $k$-th iteration, we integrate on $[T_{k}^{(i)};T_{k+1}^{(i)}]$ the ODE to define the values right before the spike.
+One can easily find the matrix $\mathcal{A} \in \mathbb{R}^{6 \times 6}$ such that:

 Next, if one has a gradient update, then:

 Otherwise, if the edge $(i,j)$ or $(j,i)$ is activated, a communication bridge is created between both nodes $i$ and $j$.
 In this case, the local update on $i$ writes: